Marketing Sales and Service Blog | Bluleadz Inbound Agency

 12. Events

-In-person events are great for not just capturing lead information, but also for meeting them face to face and starting to build a strong rapport.
+In-person events are great for not just capturing lead information, but also for meeting them face-to-face and starting to build a strong rapport.
 You could host something as simple as a happy hour or as involved as a seminar, conference, or live workshop.

 13. Podcasts